sait-wbdv/assessments/cpnt201/assignment-1/README.md

 In order to receive a grade, you must:
 1. Deploy each template to a separate GitHub Pages repository named "cpnt201-a1-[template-name]".
 2. Zip your projects/repos and submit them to Brightspace.
-3. Include links to each GitHub repo as a comment with your Brightspace submission.
+3. Include links to each GitHub repo and GH Pages site as a comment with your Brightspace submission.

 ## Marking Rubric
 This assignment will be marked out of 25 points.